aka-sacci/aka-sacci/README.md

 - 🔭 I’m currently working on the I.T support team in Bom Jesus dos Perdões (SP, Brazil) town hall.
-- 🌱 I’m currently learning React and PHP.
+- 🌱 I’m currently learning React, NodeJS and MongoDB.
 - 💬 Ask me about hardware, PC specs and beer.
 - 🎓 I’m currently in the last year of college at FATEC Bragança Paulista.
 - 📫 How to reach me: Send me a message on Instagram [@sascci](https://www.instagram.com/sascci/), email, [LinkedIn](https://www.linkedin.com/in/aka-sacci/) Discord (Lucas Sacci#5092).